Pushpendra9350/Data-analysis-and-clearning-on-stackOverflow-tags/README.md

-# On stackOverflow-tags
+# On StackOverflow-tags
 # On Amazon fine food reviews
-# Credit card lead prediction
+# On Credit card lead prediction
-# Churn prediction dataset
+# On Churn prediction dataset